Kim Se-jeong: 2016–2018: Gugudan and early acting roles

-In July 2017, she took on her first major acting role as the lead, Ra Eun-ho, in KBS2's teen drama School 2017 where she won a "Best New Actress" award at the 31st KBS Drama Awards for her performance as the bubbly and charismatic Eun-ho.
-She also sung the soundtrack for the series with her group Gugudan titled "Believe in this Moment".
-In September 2017, it was confirmed that Kim would be a fixed cast member in Netflix's first Korean variety show Busted! alongside variety veterans Yoo Jae-suk, Kim Jong-min, Lee Kwang-soo, Ahn Jae-wook, actress Park Min-young and fellow idol Oh Se-hun.
-The variety show spanned for three seasons with Lee Seung-gi joining the cast in its second season.
+Kim hosted the new KBS show Talents for Sale alongside Kim Jong-kook, Lee Seo-jin and Noh Hong-chul in 2016.
+She would later get a "Rookie Variety" nomination in the 15th KBS Entertainment Awards.
+In March 2017, she joined the reality-documentary Law of the Jungle in Sumatra.
+She was awarded with a "Best Challenge" Award on the 11th SBS Entertainment Awards.

-That month, she also became a permanent MC for OnStyle's Get It Beauty alongside Honey Lee, Lee Se-young and Sandara Park.
-In January 2018, Kim became the first special co-host of Baek Jong-won's Alley Restaurant a cooking-variety program hosted by celebrity chef Baek Jong-won.
+In July 2017, she took on her first major acting role as the lead character Ra Eun-ho in KBS2's teen drama School 2017 where she won the "Best New Actress" award at the 31st KBS Drama Awards.
+She also was a vocalist for the series' soundtrack titled "Believe in this Moment".
+In September 2017, she was announced to star in Netflix's first Korean variety show Busted!
+That month, she also starred on OnStyle's show Get It Beauty.
+In January 2018, Kim became the first special co-host of Baek Jong-won's Alley Restaurant.

-Kim and fellow Jellyfish Entertainment artist LEO of VIXX were chosen to sing the official cheer song entitled "We, the Reds" for the South Korea national football team for the 2018 World Cup Tournament.
-In June 2018, she was cast as one of the members of MDRS team led by Kim Byung-man in their third time working together, with actress Ha Ji-won and 2 PM's Nichkhun for tvN's sci-fi variety program Galileo: Awakened Universe that explores the idea of life on Mars.
-All the members flew to Utah, United States to the Mars Desert Research Station (MDRS), the largest and longest-running Mars surface simulation facility in the world.
+Kim and LEO were chosen to sing the official cheer song entitled "We, the Reds" for the South Korea national football team for the 2018 World Cup Tournament.
+In June 2018, she was cast for tvN's sci-fi variety program Galileo: Awakened Universe, which was filmed using the Mars Desert Research Station (MDRS), the largest and longest-running Mars surface simulation facility in the world.
 They were the first Korean entertainment crew to set foot on the Research Station.

-In June 2018, a Gugudan subgroup named Gugudan SeMiNa was formed with Kim and fellow Produce 101 alumn members Mina and Nayoung.
+In June 2018, she formed Gugudan SeMiNa with fellow Produce 101 alumni members Mina and Nayoung.
 They debuted on July 10, 2018, with the single "SeMiNa".
-In September 2018, Kim released the song "Paramour" for the soundtrack of the drama Mr. Sunshine.
+In September 2018, Kim released the song "Paramour" for the Mr. Sunshine soundtrack.